rubzip/PoliticalPass/README.md

 ## To do list (Only for me)
 - [ ] **Build the model.**
 - [ ] Implement recurrency on data mining.
+Maybe using pyspark.
 - [ ] Optimize lemmatizing.
 - [ ] Build another list of twiter personalities to test the NN wuth a different datasent (almost 18 accounts).
 - [ ] Program a web interface that scraps tweets and uses the model to predict the political ideology.